Skip to content

 Capture webpage in Edge

-Once you’re satisfied, copy or save the screenshot to your device.
+Once you’re happy with it, copy or save the screenshot to your device.

 That should do it!